Image Source: Shutterstock

 - Coronilla valentina subsp. glauca – for poor soil by a sunny, sheltered wall.

-- Daphne odora ‘Aureomarginata’ – evergreen with highly scented pale pink flowers
+- Daphne odora ‘Aureomarginata’ – evergreen with highly-scented pale pink flowers

 - Edgeworthia chrysantha – yellow flowers.
 Choose a sheltered spot.